Ibn Hazm: Lineage

+There are two extant genealogies for Ibn Hazm.
+The first goes back to an ancestor Yazid al-Farisi who was a Persian mawla of Yazid ibn Abi Sufyan, brother of Muawiya.
+The full nasab goes ibn Ahmad ibn Sa‘id ibn Hazm ibn Ghalib ibn Salih ibn Khalaf ibn Sufyan ibn Yazid.
+According to this genealogy, Ibn Hazm's earliest Muslim ancestor, Yazid went back to the time of Muawiya and his ancestor, Khalaf, was the first to enter al-Andalus.
+This claim of Persian origin was pushed by the Banu Hazm themselves.
+Modern Muslim scholars typically accept the claim of Persian origin.
+Ibn Hazm's disciple Al-Ḥumaydī, student Said al-Andalusi and his sons also affirmed this origin.

+Ibn Hayyan, a contemporary of Ibn Khaldun, was the first to question Ibn Khaldun's claimed genealogy.
+He claimed that that the Banu Hazm were recent converts who only became notable with Ibn Hazm's father Ahmad.
+Most modern Western scholars believe that Ibn Hazm was of Spanish origin coming from a family of Iberian Christian origin who converted to Islam (Muwallads) from Manta Līsham (west of Seville).
+Contemporary Western and Muslim scholars who considered him to be of Spanish origin include Francisco Javier Simonet, Emilio García Gómez, Reinhart Dozy and Taha al-Hajiri.

 Ibn Hazm's grandfather Sa'id and his father, Ahmad, both held high advisory positions in the court of Umayyad Caliph Hisham II.
-Scholars believe that they were Iberian Christians who converted to Islam.

 Upbringing

 Having been raised in a politically and economically important family, Ibn Hazm mingled with people of power and influence all his life.
 He had access to levels of government by his adolescence that most people then would never know throughout their whole lives.
 Those experiences with government and politicians caused Ibn Hazm to develop a reluctant and even sad skepticism about human nature and the capacity of human beings to deceive and to oppress.

 His reaction was to believe that there was no refuge or truth except with an infallible God and that with men resided only corruption.
 He was thus known for his cynicism regarding humanity and a strong respect for the principles of language and sincerity in communication.